docker-hy/docker-hy.github.io/part1.md

  - `COPY` adds a local file to the second argument.
 It's preferred to use `COPY` instead of `ADD` when you are just adding files (ADD has all kinds of magic behaviour attached to it)

+ - `CMD` is the command that will be executed when using `docker run`

 Then we'll build it by running build with context argument `.` which means that we have to be in the same directory (we could run this build from another directory and then give the path here)

     $ docker build .